katcipis/sophia/notes/talent-is-overrated.md

 Our industry if filled with people like that, the world is, because it is what makes more sense for nature.
 You need to conserve energy, not use a lot of energy.
-But when you conserve energy there is little space for innovation, just for survival.
+But when you conserve energy there is little space for innovation, just for survival (pressure is also a trigger for this kind of behaviour).

 If you want to do good stuff on software, forget the **but it works** crap.
 Working is the most basic thing expected from you, and there is a lot of other stuff that you are supposed to do besides that.

-Ok now that I was able to rant about how much I despise the it works shit, we can talk about cool stuff that makes great developers.
+Ok now that I was able to rant about how much I despise the "it works" shit, we can talk about cool stuff that makes great developers.